antoineallard/directed_graph/README.md

 // The number of vertices/edges in the graph are accessible via int nb_vertices = g.g_prop["nb_vertices"];
 int nb_edges = g.g_prop["nb_edges"];
+// The density of the graph is accessible via double density = g.g_prop["density"]
 ```